 As for the camera, there is an 8 MP rear camera and a 5 MP front camera for selfies and video chatting.

 - If you’re looking for a good looking budget phone, this one is it.
 The design is similar to the flagship phones from Motorola, such as textured rear; rounded edges in an all-metal body.

 - Good enough for gaming, though frame rates are not as high as those in flagship phones.
-You can run most of the Android games without any issues, except some 3D heavy games.
+You can run most of the Android games without any issues, except for some 3D heavy games.

 - Not recommended if you are a camera buff.
-Both the cameras are just basic ones and don’t boast of any snazzy technology, such as phase detection; autofocus and so on.
+Both the cameras are just basic ones and don’t boast of any snazzy technology, such as phase detection; autofocus, and so on.

 - It’s an attractive handset and there are no serious issues or shortcomings.
 An average performance with limited camera features.

 Massive Battery to Last a Weekend

 LG X Charge